lovehhf/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

 .. _instructions for obtaining authorization credentials: https://developers.google.com/youtube/registering_an_application

 ******************************************
-Installing the YouTube API key in Open edX
+Install the YouTube API key in Open edX
 ******************************************

 After you obtain a YouTube API key, you must install that key into your